[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 pip install openai

-The Windows terminal is like a loyal attendant, religiously executing the sacred commands of Python/Pip.
-Picture 28
+The Windows terminal acts like a faithful servant, devoutly executing the sacred commands of Python/Pip.

 9. Now, you have successfully added Python and Pip to the Windows environment variables.
 Close all open dialog boxes, restart your computer, and open Terminal again. enter python Or pip command to verify that they are working as expected.

-Verify that Python and Pip have been added to the environment variables Picture 29
+Verify that Python and Pip have been added to the environment variables.

 I hope this article can help you successfully install and configure Pip on Windows.
 If you have any questions or feedback, please let us know in the comments below.